-- 29 The assurance practitioner shall take responsibility for the overall quality of the agreed-upon assurance procedures engagement and shall apply the firm's quality control procedures applicable to Other Assurance Engagements. - 30 Throughout the engagement, the assurance practitioner shall remain alert, through observation and making enquiries as necessary, for evidence of non-compliance with relevant ethical requirements, including independence, by members of the engagement team.
-If matters come to the assurance practitioner's attention that indicate that members of the engagement team have not complied with relevant ethical requirements, the assurance practitioner shall determine the appropriate action. - 31 The assurance practitioner shall be satisfied that the engagement team7, and any experts who are not part of the engagement team, collectively have the appropriate competence and capabilities to perform the agreed-upon assurance procedures in accordance with ASAE 4400.
+- The assurance practitioner shall take responsibility for the overall quality of the agreed-upon procedures engagement and shall apply the firm's quality control procedures equivalent to those applicable to Other Assurance Engagements. - Throughout the engagement, the assurance practitioner shall remain alert, through observation and making enquiries as necessary, for evidence of non-compliance with relevant ethical requirements, including independence, by members of the engagement team.
+If matters come to the assurance practitioner's attention that indicate that members of the engagement team have not complied with relevant ethical requirements, the assurance practitioner shall determine the appropriate action.

+The assurance practitioner shall be satisfied that the engagement team, and any experts engaged who are not part of the engagement team, collectively have the appropriate competence, capabilities and resources to perform the agreed-upon procedures in accordance with this Standard.